AlibabaCloudDocs/vod/intl.en-US/Short video SDK/Android short video SDK/Project configuration.md

     For more information about the documents in English, see [SDK Reference](https://alivc-demo-cms.alicdn.com/versionProduct/doc/shortVideo/android_new_en/index.html).

-    To upgrade the existing SDK to the latest version, download the [upgrade tool](https://alivc-demo-cms.alicdn.com/versionProduct/sourceCode/shortVideo/tool/interface_upgrade.py).
+    To update the existing SDK to the latest version, download the [update tool](https://alivc-demo-cms.alicdn.com/versionProduct/sourceCode/shortVideo/tool/interface_upgrade.py).

 -   Earlier than V3.17.0